Adityakunwar0/Banking-App-Backend-using-spring-boot/README.md

 # Bank Account Management System

 This project is a Bank Account Management System built using Spring Boot.
-It provides RESTful APIs to perform core banking operations such as creating an account, updating details, depositing money, withdrawing money, and fetching account information.
+It provides RESTful APIs to perform core banking operations such as creating an account, depositing money, withdrawing money, and fetching account information.

 ## Technologies Used
  - Java 17+